 Selected Special Collections on Indians & N.Y.S. available in the Western New York region

 Located at the Charles B. Sears Law Library, University at Buffalo.
 Howard Berman, an attorney and professor of American Indian law and rights of indigenous peoples, worked closely with the traditional Haudenosaunee [Six Nations, Iroquois Confederacy].
 He was an avid collector of rare books on New York history and Indian affairs, and wrote extensively on indigenous rights and international law.
-There is an online index to his personal papers as well as a bibliography of his publications.

 Located in the Charles B. Sears Law Library, University at Buffalo School of Law.
 The collection is rich in historical, anthropological and cultural sources.
 Researchers interested in cross-cultural issues in the legal context, human rights, or simply local historical background for legal disputes will find it useful.

 Materials from the ongoing litigation of Onondaga Nation land claims in central New York State, Onondaga Nation v.
 New York, et al, U.S. District Court, Northern District of New York, Docket 05-CV-0314 include expert historical reports, an oral argument transcript, news articles, and papers filed with the court.
 The Nation does not seek eviction of landholders or damages but a declaration that New York illegally took the land from the Onondagas in the late 18th and early 19th centuries.
 The Nation's expressed motivation is to participate in and encourage full environmental clean-up of Onondaga Lake and the surrounding area.
-A finding aid is available online.

 Located in the Charles B. Sears Law Library, University at Buffalo.
 This collection includes official court filings and decisions, expert reports and maps, and background research materials prepared during the New York Attorney General's defense of the Grand Island and Oil Springs Reservation land claims.
-A finding aid is available.

 Located in the E.H.
 Butler Library Archives & Special Collections at Buffalo State College.